chitra231025/Background-Changer/README.md

 ## Demo

-You can view the live demo of this project by visiting this [link](#). *(Add a link to your live project if hosted on GitHub Pages or any other platform)*
+You can view the live demo of this project by visiting this [file:///C:/Users/HP/Desktop/prj/prj.html](#).

 ## How to Use